St. Mary's School: School History

 In 1948, the property at the southeast corner of West Main and Elm streets was purchased for a new convent for the Sisters, and the old buildings were converted into a school.
 This is now the Youth House.
 In 1857, under the pastorate of Father Thomas Coleman, the present school was built.
 That year it housed 201 students in grade 1-8, this year the school has an enrollment of 83 students in grades k-8 and 36 children in the pre-school program.

 Principals who have served the school throughout the years have included Sister Mary Lewine Pluckebaum, Sister Ann Dolores Miller, Sister Renatta Couch, Sister Suzanne Donavan, Sister Virginia Kunz, Sister Joan Clare Stewart, and Sister Mary Alice Haithcoat.
-Ms. Carol Hertel retired in the spring of 2009, and Vernon Rosenbeck came that fall and continues as principal.
+Ms. Carol Hertel retired in the spring of 2009, and Vernon Rosenbeck came that fall and retired in 2022.
 It is believed that Mr. Rosenbeck is the first male principal of the school.
+Mr. Tim Wiedenmann was hired in 2022 and is the current school principal.

 St. Mary's School